arlettedata/proj/README.md

 # proj
 Fast xml/json/log/csv queries without leaving the command line.

-Documentation is forthcoming.
+This repo is quite new, and documentation is forthcoming.
 Until then, check out my introductory writeup in this repo's wiki: https://github.com/arlettedata/proj/wiki/Proj.--The-initial-wiki-entry.
 In addition, there are unit tests that serve as examples.

-The project is built using g++ with C++11 support, and the resulting binary can be moved to a common location.
+The repo is built using g++ with C++11 support, and the resulting binary can be moved to a common location.

 ```
 $ make release